B4PT0R/objdict/README.md

 default_gen=lambda key: f"Missing key: {key}"
 obj=objdict(_use_default=True,_default=default_gen)
-print(obj.a) #Output: "Missing key: a"
+print(obj.a) #Output: "Missing key: a" print(obj.b) #Output: "Missing key: b"

 #Or pass a default value generator whose output depends on the current state/content of the objdict
-#must have 'self' in its signature
+#Must have 'self' in its signature
-#use 'self' as the keyword refering to the current objdict instance
+#Will use 'self' as the keyword refering to the current objdict instance
 def default_gen(self):
     if 'a' in self:
         return self.a.value